 their own lives.

-A Yuppies from Hell page from The Barbara Slate Archive
+A Yuppies from Hell page in Catalog of The Barbara Slate Archive

 Yuppies From Hell, a satirical look